 Lauren prides herself on being highly detail orientated and having a deep understanding of her client’s legal, financial and commercial needs.
 She works collaboratively with her team, counsel and with clients to provide effectual and strategic advice, and success for the client.
 She specialises in efficiently resolving disputes and constantly strives to support her client’s journey throughout the entire life cycle of a dispute.

-- Acting for Head, Transport for Victoria in a disputed claim in the Supreme Court of Victoria in relation to the Darebin Yarra Trail, for compulsory acquisition and temporary occupation pursuant to the Land Acquisition and Compensation Act 1986 (Vic).
+- Acting for Head, Transport for Victoria in a disputed claim in the Supreme Court of Victoria in relation to the Darebin Yarra Trail, for compulsory acquisition and temporary occupation under the Land Acquisition and Compensation Act 1986 (Vic).
 The matter involves novel claims in relation to disturbance losses, special value and alleged interests in adverse possession.
-We resisted the Claimants’ novel claims over the passage of more than 6 years from the date of acquisition, with the matter settling on terms favourable to the Authority.
+We resisted the Claimants’ novel claims over the passage of more than six years from the date of acquisition, with the matter settling on terms favourable to the Authority.
 Significantly, in settling this dispute, the Authority did not compromise on the legal principles of the dispute, or make payment in relation to any land that it had not acquired or temporarily occupied.

 - Acting for a leading Australian transport operator in relation to a contractual dispute in the Supreme Court of Victoria as to the quality of services performed by its contractor.
 This matter settled on extremely favourable terms for the client.